Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 I’ve used both – and maybe I’ve been lucky but both beans were easy to cut open and use.

-How Long Does it Take Before Your Vanilla Extract is Ready to Use?
+How Long Does it Take Before Your Vanilla Extract Is Ready to Use?

 I’ve found it takes at least a few months before the extract is ready.
 4- 6 months is ideal.
 Splitting the beans helps a little and shaking it periodically also helps.